Awakening - a Last Hero Story

 Slae leaned into the man and asked, "Where are we?"

 "Dead Star?
 Battle?!"
-Slae was astonished.
+Slae said in astonishment.

-That is when Slae noticed his reflection on the man's helmet.
+When the man turned his gaze toward the front of the battlefield Slae noticed his reflection on the man's helmet.
 He was not himself.
 His hair was much shorter, and spiked.
 Instead of black, the hair shone with a silvery-essence.
 His eyes were gray with a golden iris and red pupils.
 His clothing was also different, being a green and blue mix.
 The shirt was loose but of one solid piece tying into a belt with metal vertical strips.
 A similar strap ran from one shoulder to a plate upon his chest.